-(1) The Pension Plan was acquired by us as part of the acquisition of Casual Male, at which time the plan had previously been frozen (see description above).
-None of our other Named Executive Officers were participant in the plan.
-The present value of accumulated benefits payable to Mr. McKinney under this plan was determined using assumptions consistent with those used in our financial statements.
-The assumptions used in this calculations are included in Note I of the Notes to the Consolidated Financial Statements included in our Form 10-K for the year ended February 2, 2008.
+The Pension Plan was acquired by us as part of the acquisition of Casual Male Corp., at which time the plan had previously been frozen (see description above).
+None of our Named Executive Officers were participants in the plan and, therefore, have no accumulated benefits.

-2007 NONQUALIFIED DEFERRED COMPENSATION TABLE
+2008 NON-QUALIFIED DEFERRED COMPENSATION TABLE

-The following table sets forth summary information with respect to each of the Named Executive Officers regarding contributions to our Non-Qualified Deferred Compensation Plan in fiscal 2007.
-For a description of the Non-Qualified Deferred Compensation Plan, see "Compensation Discussion and Analysis - Components of Executive Compensation - Non-Qualified Deferred Compensation Plan."
-Our employer contributions to this plan for fiscal 2007 were not made until fiscal 2008.
+The following table sets forth summary information with respect to each of the Named Executive Officers regarding contributions to our Non-Qualified Deferred Compensation Plan in fiscal 2008.
+For a description of the Non-Qualified Deferred Compensation Plan, see "Compensation Discussion and Analysis-Components of Executive Compensation-Non-Qualified Deferred Compensation Plan."
+Effective December 31, 2008, the plan was terminated and the funds were distributed from the Participants' accounts subsequent to the end of the fiscal year.